opendocsg/slw-judgments-backfill/2013_SGHC_219/report.md

  Estoppel by convention is not found on any representation but on an agreed statement of facts the truth of which has been assumed by the parties to be the basis of the transaction (see also Spencer Bower’s The Law Relating to Estoppel by Representation (4th Ed, 2004) at para VIII.2.1.

 It bears emphasis that estoppel by convention is not confined to cases where the underlying assumption was shared by both parties.
-It can also arise where the assumption was made by one party and acquiesced to by the other: _Travista Development Pte Ltd v Tan Kim Swee Augustine and others_ [2008] 2 SLR(R) 474 at [31].
+It can also arise where the assumption was made by one party and acquiesced to by the other: _Travista Development Pte Ltd v Tan Kim Swee Augustine and others_ <span class="citation">[2008] 2 SLR(R) 474</span> at [31].

-68     For an estoppel based on convention to arise, the following requirements must be satisfied: _Singapore Island Country Club v Hilborne_ [1996] 3 SLR(R) 418 (“ _Hilborne_ ”) at [27]:
+68     For an estoppel based on convention to arise, the following requirements must be satisfied: _Singapore Island Country Club v Hilborne_ <span class="citation">[1996] 3 SLR(R) 418</span> (“ _Hilborne_ ”) at [27]:

  (a) there must be a course of dealing between the two parties in a contractual relationship;